HaoWuLab-Bioinformatics/CTPredictor/README.md

 In the above six folders, each folder contains folder "generate_features" and folder "model":
 The folder "generate_features" caontains of the peocess of extracting multi-omic features.
 The folder "model" contains the framework of models.

-The file "index_promoters.txt" and "word2vec_promoters.txt" are benchmark files used to extract word2vec features of human.
+In folder "generate_features":
-The file "RF.py" is the code of the random forest model.
+The file "generate_feature_sicp.py" is the code to extract small intra-domain contact probability (SICP) feature set.
-The file "CNN.py" is the code of the CNN model.
+The file "generate_feature_ssicp.py" is the code to extract smoothed small intra-domain contact probability (SSICP) feature set.
-The file "Weighted_average.py" is the code of the weighted average algorithm.
+The file "generate_feature_sbcp.py" is the code to extract smoothed bin contact probabilit (SBCP) feature set.

+In folder "model":
-The file "main.py" is the code of the entire model and will import RF, CNN and Weighted_average.
+The file "final_sicp_ssicp_sbcp.py" is the code of model.
-The file "feature_code.py" is the code used to extract word2vec features.
+The file "focal_loss,py" is the code of loss function.
-The file "feature_importance.rar" is a compressed file for exploring important motifs, including code and specific results.
-The file "R.capsulatus.rar" is an example feature file to verify model performance (the feature file for the human dataset is too large to upload to github).

 ## Dependency
 Mainly used libraries: